Arcky97/Pokemon-Kyrac/README.md

 - Fixed the wrong Quest Stage being activated after the Rivals entered the Trainer School.

 - Fixed the wrong Quest Stage being activated after defeating the FPI Grunts in the Trainer School.

+- Fixed the map names on the Multi Save screen showing the same map name every time.

+- Fixed the map name when entering the Trainer School Library.

+- Fixed one of the FPI Grunts still be visuable when they shouldn't be yet.

+- Fixed when you black out in 1 of the grunt battles with your rival, if you finished the other battle already, it let's you battle the same grunts again.

+- Fixed after blacking out and saving your game, on restart the music is not playing anymore.

 ## Credits: